-The incident could involve a car, a truck, a motorcycle, an airplane, a boat, or other vehicles, or it could involve someone’s action or inaction, or a defective product, or it could involve malpractice by a professional.
+The incident could involve a car, a truck, a motorcycle, an airplane, a boat, or other vehicles; it could result from someone’s action or inaction, a defective product, professional malpractice, or workplace-related issues where consulting an employment law attorney might be necessary.

 Since we are claiming from the other party’s insurance, it is also called third party insurance claim.